CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 | `cl config diff [options] [(<revision>|--empty)] [<revision>]` | Shows differences between two configuration revisions. |
 | `cl config patch [options] <cue-file>` | Updates the pending revision with a configuration YAML file. |

-## Revision Options
+## Options

+The CUE commands include general options and revision options.

+The general options `-h` or `--help` provide help for the commands.

-The CUE revision options enable ADD USE CASES HERE
+The revision options enable you to .......

 | Option | Description |
 | ------ | ----------- |